mesosphere/dcos-docs-site/pages/1.13/monitoring/debugging/cli-debugging/index.md

 # Debug Subcommands for Stuck Deployments

 The DC/OS CLI provides a set of debugging subcommands to troubleshoot a stuck service or pod deployment.
-You can also use debug services and pods from the [DC/OS web interface](/1.13/monitoring/debugging/gui-debugging/).
+You can also use debug services and pods from the [DC/OS UI](/1.13/monitoring/debugging/gui-debugging/).

 ## Prerequisites
 - A DC/OS cluster